eresearchqut/etc_jupyterlab_telemetry_extension/README.md

 An event can be disabled by setting its `enable` property to `false`.
 The change will take effect next time you start JupyterLab.

+## Example

+The [ETC JupyterLab Telemetry Example](https://github.com/educational-technology-collective/etc_jupyterlab_telemetry_example) repository demostrates how to consume this extension and hook up its events to a console.log handler.

 ## Requirements

 * JupyterLab >= 3.0